Deep Scan in Greadme: 190+ Parameter Website Audit

 How common: Found on roughly 50% of scanned pages

-The impact: Screen reader users can't understand what images represent.
-Search engines also use alt text to understand image content.
+The impact: Screen reader users lose the meaning of images; search engines also use alt text to understand image content.

 The fix: Add descriptive alt text to every meaningful image.
-Decorative images should use an empty alt attribute (alt="").
+Use empty alt (alt="") for decorative images.

 Missing Schema Markup